ncayllahua/GigisPizzaHOL/fn_pizza_discount_upload.md

 ![](./media/fn-discount-upload/faas-create-function03.PNG)

-## fn discount cloud-events IDE preparation
+## fn discount upload IDE preparation
 You could deploy this new serverless function in your FaaS environment, but the idea is to change the example code by the real function code.
 You can use a text editor or you favourite IDE software.
 In this lab we used Visual Studio Code (from the developer machine imagen in OCI marketplace), so all images was captured with that IDE, but you can use what you want.

-Open Visual Studio Core (Applications -> Accessories in the development VM) or your favourite IDE
+Open Visual Studio Code (Applications -> Accessories in the development VM) or your favourite IDE

 ![](./media/faas-create-function07.PNG)